okohll/abdocs/content/docs/integrations/Setting-up-the-PUSH-API.md

 weight: 130
 description: A powerful automation feature that can send data to third party systems.
 tags:
-- Architect
+- Junior Software Architect
+- v6
 ---

-1) Firstly, set up a view to operate as a standard ‘pull’ API
+1) Firstly, create a a view which contains the data you wish to send
-2) Enter a URL into the _Push URL (optional)_ area below the other details on that screen.
+2) In the 'Use API' panel, enter a URL into the _Push URL_ field.
 This is the URL that Agilebase will POST to when there’s new data.
 3) In the table that the API view was created from, add a new date/time field, accurate to the second, for the system to record when the API push was last used
-4) Go to the ‘workflow’ section under the view’s ‘manage’ tab. for ‘workflow action’, select ‘send data to a third party system using the API’ for ‘recording the time of the last action’, choose the date/time field created above choose a minimum interval to wait between pushes
+4) Go back to the view and the 'Use API' panel and select the field you just created for the 'Log Time Of Push To' field.
 The system will now make a POST to the URL specified in step 2 whenever there’s new data to send.
 It will contain one parameter, ‘json’, which is a JSON representation of all the data in the view.

 ![Configuring the PUSH API](/workflow-push-new.png)